myllynen/rhel-ansible-roles/README.md

 [Red Hat provided RHEL system roles](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/rhel_system_roles)
 (available also as _rhel-system-roles_ RPM on RHEL).

-These roles have been tested and verified to work against RHEL 7/8/9 using Ansible 2.9 - 2.15.
-Certain roles only work with newer RHEL versions where the required functionality is not available on the earlier releases, such as [fapolicyd_setup](roles/fapolicyd_setup).
+These roles have been tested and verified to work against RHEL 8/9 using Ansible 2.14 - 2.18.
 READMEs of roles will list supported versions where needed, by default all roles support all supported RHEL versions.

 The roles will gather the minimum set of facts as needed meaning that they can be used in setups where fact gathering is disabled.